 Addiction Assessment and Referral (formerly Windsor Addiction Assessment & Outpatient Services)

-The Addiction Assessment and Referral Program (AAR), located within the Crisis and Mental Wellness Centre at 744 Ouellette Avenue, is a community-based agency servicing Windsor and Essex County for individuals, age 16 and older who are concerned or experiencing problems and/or negative consequences related to substance use.
+The Addiction Assessment and Referral Program (AAR), located within the Crisis and Mental Wellness Centre at 744 Ouellette Avenue, is a community-based agency servicing Windsor and Essex County for individuals, aged 16 and older who are concerned or experiencing problems and/or negative consequences related to substance use.
 AAR acts as an entry point into the Ontario Ministry of Health’s treatment system.

 AAR is staffed by Social Workers who are skilled in the use of the Global Appraisal of Individualized Needs (GAIN) Assessment Tool.

 How To Access Our Services

 All services are free* and confidential.

 The walk-in clinic is first-come, first served.
-Last appointment on Tuesday is 4:00 p.m. and Friday at 11:30 a.m.
+The last appointment on Tuesday is 4:00 p.m. and Friday at 11:30 a.m.
 This is a self-referral service.
 Third parties cannot refer without consent.

 For your intake please remember: